-When Hood exploded, the initial blast blew apart portions of the hull structure beneath and adjacent to the rear turrets.
-In the process, the areas immediately bordering this devastated area were pulled apart and/or collapsed.
-The same thing happened when the bow detached.
+When Hood exploded, she was in a turn, moving at high speed.
+The initial conflagration and subsequent blast blew apart portions of the hull structure beneath and adjacent to the rear turrets.
+As the ship's momentum carried her forward, the heavily damaged areas bordering the explosion zone were quickly rent apart by in-rushing water and subsequently collapsed.
+Something similar happened when the bow detached.
 The contents of these areas (shown in red in the illustration below) were subsequently ejected and formed two main debris fields.

 According to David Mearns, the fact that there are two distinct debris fields, indicates that there were two distinct and catastrophic events.
 He believes that the eastern debris field indicates where the initial aft explosion occurred.
 He bases this upon the fact that certain key pieces of wreckage associated with the stern were observed within this debris field.
 The most notable examples (other than "Y" barbette and the stern itself) are the pair of outboard shafts and screws found lying side-by-side.

 David believes the western debris field indicates the location of the bow separation.
 He bases this in-part upon the location of key bow-related wreckage (such as the forward breakwater), and upon the fact that Hood was roughly on a westward course.
 After the initial explosion, she would have quickly slowed down, but there would have been sufficient forward momentum to account for space between the two debris fields.